 String topic = kafkaProperties.getProperty("topic"); // The topic to which the message belongs.
 Enter the topic that you created in the ApsaraMQ for Kafka console.

-String value = "this is the message's value"; // The content of the message.
+String value = "this is the message's value"; // The message content.

 try {

-// Obtaining multiple future objects at a time can help improve efficiency.
-However, do not obtain a large number of future objects at a time.
+// Obtain multiple future objects at the same time.
+This helps improve efficiency.
+However, do not obtain a large number of future objects at the same time.

 List<Future<RecordMetadata>> futures = new ArrayList<Future<RecordMetadata>>(128);